-At this East Perth distillery (where they brew moonshine and whisky), you can do daily tastings, whisky and coffee pairings, behind the scenes tours and, on the first Saturday of every month, a workshop on the art of whisky making.
+At this East Perth distillery (where they brew moonshine and whisky), you can do daily tastings, whisky and coffee pairings, behind the scenes tours and, on weekends, a workshop on the art of whisky-making.

 139 Kensington Street, East Perth, Western Australia; (08) 9221 2293

-The Brix cellar door only opened in August but already it’s become a firm favourite within the spirit scene for its bar-restaurant approach.
+The Brix cellar door opened in 2017 and it’s become a firm favourite within the spirit scene for its bar-restaurant approach.
 The South American-led menu, designed by Ivan Sanchez (ex-Porteño), is the perfect accompaniment to the rum-focused drinks list.

 350 Bourke Street, Surry Hills, NSW; (02) 9360 5441